kvedes/duru/README.md

 # DURU

 Duru (du rust) is a simple tool for identifying large files.
-It allows you to get recursively search for the largest files in your filesystem.
+It allows you to recursively search for the largest files in your filesystem.

 ## Example